paxswill/evesrp/doc/users.rst

 **********************************

 When you first access a website running EVE-SRP, you will be asked to login.
-Select the appropriate login option if you are presented with choices, enter your credentials and login.
+Select the appropriate login option if you are presented with multiple choices, enter your credentials and login.

 .. image:: images/login.png

 Once you have logged in, you will be able to see what reimbursement divisions you have been granted permissions in.
-To submit a request, click on the "Submit" link at the top of the screen.
-This page will list all requests you have filed, regardless of final status and your current privileges.
-If you have the submit permission on any divisions, there will be a button at the bottom of the window with the text, "Submit Request".
-Click it.
+If you click the "Submit" button  at the top of the screen you will see a list of all requests you have submitted, regardless of final status or current division privileges.
+To submit a request, click the "Submit Request" button at the bottom of the list.
+The button will only be present if you have been granted the submit privilege within a division.

 .. image:: images/submitted.png

-Enter a killmail URL that is accepted by your organization, for example , API verified killmail from zKillboard.
-Enter in any requested supporting details and then click the "Submit" button.
+In the form, enter a killmail URL and any details your organization normally requires.
+What kind of killmail URLs that are acceptable is up to your organization, but common choices are zKillboard based killboards or CREST killmail URLs from an in-game killmail.
+Click the "Submit" button once you are done entering the information.

 .. image:: images/submit_form.png

-After that, you will be redirected to the request detail page.
-You can get back here by clicking on the link for this request on the listing of requests you say earlier.
-You can also add comments and reply to comments made by reviewers.
+You will be redirected to the request detail page once you have submitted your request.
+Via this page you can add comments for reviewers.

 .. image:: images/request_submitted.png